JW Player is proud to announce support for 360 Video playback and VR in our HTML5 player.

 But many filmmakers, publishers, and organizations like the New York Times and United Nations, have jumped on this new format and are telling empathy-driven stories through 360 Video/VR.
 They are exploring new possibilities with live-action VR such user interactivity, merging real-life and virtual reality together with AR/MR, and are helping to pioneer the future of storytelling by capturing their audience and keeping them engaged.

 “Storytelling in VR and 360 video is fundamentally different from traditional film and therefore needs to be approached as such.
 The goal is to have one connecting theme throughout the entire experience, while also providing a secondary and tertiary narrative, with the viewer having agency over which to follow.
 To me, this is the real the magic of VR storytelling.” - Max Bolotov, Executive Producer at Koncept VR.

 Are You Ready to Publish 360 Video & VR?

-So if you’re a publisher or content creator with a library of 360 videos that you want to publish on your websites and mobile apps, what do you do?
-Check out our JW Player 360 Video / VR demo page, try out our new JW VR Plugin & VR SDKs, and leave us a comment to let us know what you think.
+So if you’re a publisher or content creator with a library of 360 videos that you want to publish on your websites, what do you do?
+Check out our JW Player 360 Video / VR demo page, try out our new JW VR Plugin, and leave us a comment to let us know what you think.

 Stay tuned for Part 2 of our 360 Video blog series where we share details about JW Player’s new 360 Video / VR product solutions and how we're helping to make this emerging technology super simple and easy for everyone to use.
 In the meantime, enjoy our JW Player HTML5 VR Plugin demo below!